EyasuTeshome/shifttracker/job-search/job-searching-start-a-new-side-project.md

 ## Introduction

-Today you are going to make a start on your side project and share what you plan to build this month.
+Today you are going to make a start on your side project and define what you plan to build this month.

 ### Why is working on side projects important?